 - EFL received first grant from the Environment Liaison Centre, Nairobi, Kenya.

 - Established the Environmental Mediation Centre, with support from The Asia Foundation.

 EFL becomes a member of the International Union for Conservation of Nature (IUCN).

 EFL was registered as a Non- Governmental Organization, under the Department of Social Services.

-As an organization that started out small, inclusive of seven years of volunteer work, during which EFL operated from the garage of one of its motivated and dedicated founding members – EFL has now become an organisation that has been responsible for key breakthroughs in the protection of Sri Lanka’s natural environments, influencing policy and legislature and fostering a sense of environmental stewardship among the citizens of Sri Lanka.
+As an organisation that started out small, inclusive of seven years of voluntary work, during which EFL operated from the garage of one of its motivated and dedicated founding members , EFL has now become an organisation reputed to be responsible for key breakthroughs in the protection of Sri Lanka’s natural environments, influencing policy and legislature and fostering a sense of environmental stewardship among the citizens of Sri Lanka.

 A Future in Sustainable Development